rusticbison/website/_posts/2016-11-01-Zcash-Begins.md

 # Pricing and growth

 Even with these open questions, investors seem to already be valuing ZEC above XBT, which isn't surprising.
-Looking at the fundamentals alone, ZEC should be more valuable than XBT.
+Because it adds strong privacy, ZEC *should* be more valuable than XBT.
 I think it's clear that there is strong demand for both a transparent, traceable digital asset like Bitcoin, and a completely private digital asset like Zcash.